anuranBarman/Game-Of-Thrones-Torrent-Notifier/README.md

 this python script web scraps KickAss Torrent site for game of thrones episode torrent and stores the magnet link of those torrents with their name in a file named torrents.txt and also send an email to a predefined email address with the txt file as attachment.

   - Stores the torrent magnet link sorting 'age' wise.
-  - Emails the file as attachment
+  - Emails the file as attachment.
+  - Adds a Cron Job (Linux) with time interval of 15 minutes.

 # Usage